rhomobile/rhoconnect-adapters/README.md

 from the SugarCRM documentation and then later used to fill the Query_Fields setting.
 Alternatively, user can customize the adapter and obtain the desired list of object's fields using the SugarCRM REST API.

-## Running the Rhocrm Application
+## Running the CRM Application
-Once your Rhocrm application is customized and ready to run, you can start it like any other Rhoconnect app.
+Once your Rhoconnect application is customized and ready to run, you can start it like any other Rhoconnect app.
 Type the following command in the CRM application's root directory:

 	rake rhoconnect:start